This post may include affiliate links; see our disclosure policy.

 What is a good substitute for Cynar?

 You could use any amaro.
-We’d recommend Amaro Averna.
+I’d recommend Amaro Averna.

 This drink gives you a lot of complexity from a few simple ingredients.
-You get bitterness, sweetness and herbs from the Cynar, a sweet effervescence from the Prosecco and a dash of acid from the garnish.
-The overall effect is almost like a fancy homemade soda (but with a kick!)
+You get bitterness, sweetness, and herbs from the Cynar, a sweet effervescence from the Prosecco, and a dash of acid from the garnish.
+The overall effect is almost like a fancy homemade soda with a kick!

 What mixes well with Cynar?

 The options are limitless.
-We like it mixed with tonic or soda water, or swapped with vermouth into a negroni or Manhattan.
-Or, just drink it straight.
+I like it mixed with tonic or soda water, or swapped with vermouth into a negroni or Manhattan.
+You can also just drink it straight.

 Save this recipe!